-“I left a company in Reno after 15 years,” Galli says, “I had a good job there.
+“I left the company in Reno after 15 years,” Galli says, “I had a good job there.
 I was in middle management — I had it made.
 I knew what I was doing.
-It was a comfortable life.
-Very comfortable.
+It was a comfortable life — very comfortable.

-“But then the opportunity in Mexico was too great for me to pass up.
+“The opportunity in Mexico was too great for me to pass up.
 We were going to build a plant in a dirt field, from the ground up.
 That was my baby.
 I was going to build a plant and leave, but I liked it,” Galli said.
-So much so that he met his wife, a native of Mexico, there.
-He and Mirna Janet married in 2004.

 “When I went to Mexico, I didn’t speak a word of Spanish.
 Unless you’re in a tourist town in Mexico, nobody speaks English.
-All of the guys in the shop spoke Spanish so, you know if I was going to be their boss, if I was training them, I had to learn Spanish quickly.”
+All of the guys in the shop spoke Spanish, so, you know if I was going to be their boss, if I was training them, I had to learn Spanish quickly,” recalls Galli.

 His workforce was as green as the field that was cleared to build the plant.

 “That was just for fun, really.
 Because, you know, we’ve been on vacation to Italy in Europe.
 I liked it over there.
-And I want to stay there for the rest of my life.”
+And I want to stay there for the rest of my life,” says Galli.

-However, Galli and his growing family didn’t stay in Italy for long.
-Galli’s wife Janet got pregnant and experienced complications in the pregnancy lead to the decision to move back to the US.
-Eventually, Janet gave birth to a healthy girl named Francesca, but the Gallis were set on settling down in the US.
+But Galli and his family didn’t stay in Italy for long.
+Galli’s wife Janet experienced complications during a pregnancy, which lead to the difficult decision to move back to the United States.
+Janet gave birth to a healthy girl named Francesca and the Galli’s settled down in the USA.